Hello, thank you for being here!

-Wanted to give everyone a little introduction to what this blog is.
+I would like to give you a little introduction to what this blog is.
 First things first, I am no expert but I have a strong passion for informing those who are open to receiving it.
 I am on a journey as many are; I only wish to share what I’ve learned with you so that we may progress towards becoming our greatest versions.

-I am 23 year old, African American, and a very charismatic Vegan.
+I am 24 years old, African American, and a very charismatic Plant-based Vegan.
 I bring up each aspect of myself because it is all important.
-There’s a stigma that being vegetarian, or being vegan is a “white people thing” or “only for rich people”, “gay” etc. What I hate seeing most is older people giving up on their lives because they believe it’s “too late”!
+There’s a stigma that being vegetarian, or being vegan is a “white people thing” or “only for rich people”, etc. What I dislike seeing most is older people giving up on their lives because they believe it’s “too late”!

 Since when did being happy and healthy only belong to a certain group of people?